spereira15/readme-generator/README.md

 ## Usage

-Once the dependancies are installed, simple start the project by running 'node index.js'.
-Answer the questions and your README will be generated!
+Once the dependancies are installed:

+1. Start the project by running 'node index.js'.

+2. Answer the questions.

+3. Voila!
+Your README has been generated.

 ## Contributing